-6-3.4 IBC for Site Response
+6.3.3 2006 IBC for Site Response

-The IBC, Sections 1613 through 1615, provides procedures to estimate the earthquake loads for the design of buildings and similar structures.
-Earthquake loads per the IBC are defined by acceleration response spectra, which can be determined through the use of the IBC general response spectrum procedures or through site-specific procedures.
-The intent of the IBC MCE is to reasonably account for the maximum possible earthquake at a site, to preserve life safety and prevent collapse of the building.
+The 2006 IBC, Sections 1613 through 1615, provides procedures to estimate the earthquake loads for the design of buildings and similar structures.
+Earthquake loads per the 2006 IBC are defined by acceleration response spectra, which can be determined through the use of the 2006 IBC general response spectrum procedures or through site-specific procedures.
+The intent of the 2006 IBC MCE is to reasonably account for the maximum possible earthquake at a site, to preserve life safety and prevent collapse of the building.

-The general response spectrum per the IBC utilizes mapped Maximum Considered Earthquake (MCE) spectral response accelerations at short periods ( $S_s$ ) and at 1-second ( $S_1$ ) to define the seismic hazard at a specific location in the United States.
+The general response spectrum per the 2006 IBC utilizes mapped Maximum Considered Earthquake (MCE) spectral response accelerations at short periods (S_s) and at 1-second (S_1) to define the seismic hazard at a specific location in the United States.

-The IBC uses the six site classes, Site Class A through Site Class F, to account for the effects of soil conditions on site response.
-The geotechnical designer shall identify the appropriate Site Class for the site.
+The 2006 IBC uses the six site classes, Site Class A through Site Class F, to account for the effects of soil conditions on site response.
+The geotechnical designer should identify the appropriate Site Class for the site.
 Note that the site class should be determined considering the soils up to the ground surface, not just soil below the foundations.

-Once the Site Class and mapped values of $S_s$ and $S_1$ are determined, values of the Site Coefficients $F_a$ and $F_v$ (site response modification factors) can be determined.
-The Site Coefficients and the mapped spectral accelerations $S_s$ and $S_1$ can then be used to define the MCE and design response spectra.
+Once the Site Class and mapped values of S_s and S_1 are determined, values of the Site Coefficients F_a and F_v (site response modification factors) can be determined.
+The Site Coefficients and the mapped spectral accelerations S_s and S_1 can then be used to define the MCE and design response spectra.
 The PGA at the ground surface may be estimated as 0.4 of the 0.2 sec design spectral acceleration.

-For sites where Site Class F soils are present, the IBC requires that a site-specific geotechnical investigation and dynamic site response analysis be completed (see Appendix 6-A).
-Dynamic site response analysis may not be required for liquefiable soil sites for structures with predominant periods of vibration less than 0.5 seconds.
+For sites where Site Class F soils are present, the 2006 IBC requires that a site-specific geotechnical investigation and dynamic site response analysis be completed, see WSDOT GDM Appendix 6-A. Dynamic site response analysis may not be required for liquefiable soil sites for structures with predominant periods of vibration less than 0.5 seconds.